 Weight Does NOT Equal Health

-Weight and health are two are very different things despite constantly being lumped together in the same bucket You can be skinny with a normal BMI yet still suffer from diabetes, a heart attack or stroke.
+Weight and health are two are very different things despite constantly being lumped together in the same bucket.
+You can be skinny with a normal BMI yet still suffer from diabetes, a heart attack or a stroke.
 Likewise, you can have a larger body with an overweight BMI yet still have perfectly good health and well-controlled diabetes.
-Weight alone is not the sole factor when it comes to lifestyle diseases like Type 2 Diabetes
+Weight alone is not the sole factor when it comes to lifestyle diseases like Type 2 Diabetes.

 This confusion between weight and health may have driven you to rapid weight-loss diets which often promote an eating pattern that is anything but healthy.
 These eating patterns often instruct you to stop eating nutritious fibre-rich foods that are essential for good health such as fresh fruit, vegetables, legumes, lentils and wholegrains.
 These eating patterns may also promote insulin resistance which could actually worsen the progression of Type 2 Diabetes (meaning you end up on insulin injections sooner).
 These eating patterns can lead to poor mental health via severe restriction of food or prolonged periods of fasting.
 Consider the fact that people with diabetes are already twice as likely to suffer from depression compared to the rest of the population.